sorin-tanasa/COVER-LETTER-generator-in-ChatGPT/README.md

 path=r'C:\*****************\CL writer'

 counter=0
-for response,desc in zip(cover_letters, JOB_DESCRIPTIONS): # note: JOB_DESCRIPTIONS will be replaced here with the "df" dataframe in case of automated input
+for response,desc in zip(cover_letters, JOB_DESCRIPTIONS): # note: JOB_DESCRIPTIONS will be replaced here with the "df.iloc[:,job description column int]"
+                                                           # dataframe in case of automated input
     counter+=1
     title = 'Application for the Data Analyst position' x=text_message = response[0]['choices'][0]['message']['content']